Civic Engagement Fund

 2018 Grant Information

-In 2017, applications for the Civic Engagement Fund will be accepted by invitation only.
-Eligible nonprofits that would like to be considered for an invitation to apply should submit their Organizational Profile, Common Grant Application and a proposal containing a brief description of the project or idea to email@example.com by June 23, 2017.
+In 2018, applications for the Civic Engagement Fund will be accepted by invitation only.
+Eligible nonprofits that would like to be considered for an invitation to apply should submit their Organizational Profile, Common Grant Application and a proposal containing a brief description of the project or idea to firstname.lastname@example.org by Friday, February 9, 2018.
 Nonprofit eligibility requirements can be found in the program guidelines.